dineshsoudagar/local-llms-on-android/README.md

-# 🤖 Local LLMs on Android (Offline, Private & Fast)
+# 🤖 Pocket LLM for Android (Offline, Private & Fast)

-An Android application that brings local LLM chat to your phone, fully offline, private, and fast.
+An Android application that brings local LLM chat to your phone, fully on-device, private, and fast.

-It supports **ONNX-based Qwen models** and **LiteRT-based Qwen 3 and Gemma 4 models**, with streaming responses, persistent local chat history, manual reopening of previous chats, markdown-rendered replies, and a cleaner chat-first UI.
+It supports **ONNX-based Qwen models** and **LiteRT-based Qwen 3 and Gemma 4 models**, with streaming responses, persistent local chat history, markdown-rendered replies, downloadable on-device models, and in-app model switching.

+Unlike older builds, the app now ships as a **small base APK**.
+Users choose and download one or more models after installation, then switch between them later from inside the app.

 ---